 When you send messages in Gmail, you can attach files from Google Drive, such as documents and photos.
-This is especially helpful if the document is larger than the Gmail file size limit, or if you want to collaborate with others on the document.
+If the file exceeds the Gmail size limit, or if you want to collaborate on it with others, attach it from Drive.

 Send a Google Drive attachment